-A PGD is a written direction relating to the supply and administration, or administration only, of a prescription only medicine to patients of the prison without a prescription.
+A PGD is a written direction relating to the supply and/or administration of a prescription only medicine to patients of the prison without a prescription.

-It applies to the administration of medicines in an identified clinical situation in patients who may not be individually identified before presenting for treatment.
+It applies to the supply and/or administration of medicines in an identified clinical situation in patients who may not be individually identified before presenting for treatment.

-A range of healthcare professionals may administer medicines under a PGD.
+A range of healthcare professionals may supply and/or administer medicines under a PGD.
 They must be registered (or equivalent) members of their profession and act within their code of conduct and be suitably trained.